Practice overview

 Professional liability

-Simon specialises in professional liability work, as part of his wider commercial, trusts and property practice.
+Simon specialises in professional liability work, as part of his wider commercial and traditional trusts work and property practice.
 He is regularly instructed in domestic and offshore negligence proceedings, breach of fiduciary duty claims, civil fraud and dishonesty proceedings and asset tracing exercises.

 Whether acting for claimants, defendants or insurers, Simon understands the importance of giving clear, focused and practical advice as well as the commercial and reputational imperatives underpinning this type of work.
 The core of Simon’s professional liability practice involves advising upon, and appearing in, claims against: trustees and other fiduciaries; financial and tax advisors; surveyors; solicitors; and company directors.